 Practical suggestions in content management

-1. Why does my article content, which is obviously in HTML format, show the raw tags after publishing, such as<p>or<strong>?
+1. Why does my article content, which is supposed to be in HTML format, display the raw tags after publishing, for example?<p>or<strong>?

-3. I am usingContentfields, and found that Markdown rendering did not work, or the rendered HTML was still escaped, why is that?
+3. I am usingContentthe field and found that Markdown rendering did not work, or the rendered HTML was still escaped, why is that?